beccadax/swift-evolution/proposals/0000-require-final-on-protocol-extension-methods.md

 ## Motivation

-In Swift 2, a protocol extension can either provide a default implementation for a member defined in the protocol, or provide a new method which is not listed in the original protocol at all.
+In Swift 2, a protocol extension can either provide a default implementation for a member defined in the protocol, or define a new member which is not listed in the original protocol at all.

 	protocol Turnable {
 		func turning() -> Self